(Takadanobaba - Italian). 3205-9182

 (Shimbashi - Bar).
 3438-3375

 Run by the Moto-Azabu liquor shop Kurihara, this is a larger branch of the original Kuri in Ginza, specializing in sake and shochu.
+For your tasting cnovenience, sake comes in small (60ml) glasses as an option.
 Their list of posted rules includes a prohibition on strong perfumes and smoking.
 [Go to branch review]

 People don't come to Shinshu Osake Mura for the atmosphere, or the music (there isn't any).
 There aren't even any chairs.
 The reason to visit this hole-in-the-wall, standing-only sake bar, located on the ground floor of one of Shimbashi's most ancient office buildings, is the great sake list.